8. Optimise Your Google Shopping Campaigns

 You can also view products with a high impression share and low click-through rate.
 Ensure the most popular products have good images.

-Price monitoring matters most when the product you sell is available with another online store.
+Price monitoring matters most when the product you sell is available from another online store.
 People often go for the cheapest deal on Google Shopping when there is no difference in value-adds like delivery time, warranties, or shipping costs.
 After all, the platform has been described as a comparison shopping engine.

 You want to avoid price wars to maximise your margin.
 One strategy we’ve seen work well is meeting the lowest price rather than under-cutting.
 Couple it with optimising your delivery time, shipping costs, and reviews to set the store apart.